oscahui/final-project/README.md

 # Potential Improvements
 1. Bulletproof code to prevent entering invalid data.
 2. Add a feature to upload and save new data for retraining the model.
-3. Utilise more models and elaborating the differences for each model.
+3. Utilise more models and elaborate the differences for each model.

-## Back End
+# Back End

-Utilised Python, Tensorfolow and Scikit-Learn to build models.
-Please ensure to uninstall Tensorflow-CPU instead if you don't have a CUDA-eanbled (Nvidia) video card.
+Python, Tensorfolow and Scikit-Learn have been utilised to build the models.
+Please ensure to uninstall Tensorflow-CPU if you do not have a CUDA-eanbled (Nvidia) video card.

 Data was loaded on a postgre DB and SQLAlchemy was utilised to interact with the DB.

-## Front End
+# Front End

-Utilised HTML, CSS and Javascript.
+HTML, CSS and Javascript have been utilised to create the webpage.
 JS Plotly was also used for plotting graphs and bootstrap for styling.